santiagocasas/cosmomathica/README.md

 External programs
 =================

+Cosmomathica interfaces with the `Transfer Function` code from Eisenstein&Hu, `halofit` from Robert Smith et al and Martin Kilbinger, `CosmicEmulator` and `FrankenEmulator` from Kathrin Heitmann et al, `CAMB` from Anthony Lewis et al and `CLASS` from Julien Lesgourges et al.

 Due to copyright issues, the external packages cannot be delivered as part of this package.
-You need to download the source code of the following programs yourself.
-To make sure you got the right version, the MD5 sums of the files in question are given here.

-*Cosmomathica downloads all these codes for you*.
-Just go to the folder `ext` and type:
+**Cosmomathica downloads all these codes for you.**
+Just go to the folder `ext/` and type:
     `make download`
 Then follow the user prompts.